HSBC loan calculator

 HSBC states that you can’t use an HSBC loan for funding (or part funding) a property, gambling, business purposes or share dealing.
 It also says you can’t give the money to somebody else to do any of those things.

 HSBC Premier Customer Personal Loans are only available to HSBC Premier customers.
-To become eligible for an HSBC Premier Bank Account, you’ll need to have your salary paid into your HSBC account and either have savings or investments of at least £50,000 with HSBC in the UK, or you’ll need an individual annual income of at least £75,000 and a mortgage, investment, life insurance or protection product with HSBC in the UK.
+To become eligible for an HSBC Premier Bank Account, you’ll need to have an individual annual income of at least £100,000 (paid into your HSBC account) OR have savings/investments of at least £100,000 with HSBC in the UK OR already qualify for HSBC Premier in another country.

 If you do have an HSBC Premier account, you can apply online, on the phone or in person.